arthurkyambadde/skilled/README.md

 - CSS Custom Properties
 - SCSS variables
 - Flexbox
+- CSS Grid
 - Desktop-first workflow

 ### What I learned

-- I have managed to revive and upgrade on my knowledge of SASS, SCSS in the project by researching about the best way to compile your SCSS into CSS and discovered that using an extension is not efficient for it makes working on one project between various developers difficult for you can't export any JSON file for others to know which dependencies you using on a certain project and you have to explicitily inform the other developers the extensions you using on a certain project which is not practical.
+- I have managed to revive and upgrade on my knowledge of SASS, SCSS in the project by researching about the best way to compile your SCSS into CSS and discovered that using an extension is not so efficient for it makes working on one project for more than one developer difficult for you can't export any JSON file for others to know which dependencies you using on a certain project and you have to explicitily inform the other developers the extensions you using on a certain project which is not practical.

 - Inorder to address the mentioned issue I installed a JSON file to assist me set up some dependecies that will always watch my SCSS declaration and compile them to CSS